ABOUT

 My teaching and research interests are broad and diverse.
 I have published papers in academic journals and online popular presses on subjects ranging from Descartes’ views on skepticism to Socrates’ historic trial and its connection to American politics.

-I have taught traditional courses, for instance, ethics and the philosophy of religion; I have also designed and led specialized seminars, including one on music advertising and collaborative songwriting and another on the relation between mental illness and moral responsibility.
+I have taught traditional courses, for instance, ethics and the philosophy of religion; I have also designed and led specialized seminars on topics ranging from music advertising and collaborative songwriting to the relation between mental illness and moral responsibility.

 The aims of my academic work are to come to a better understanding of the world and my place in it, to learn from others in the field who have similar interests, and to share my developing knowledge with my colleagues and students.